About - Luis Gomes

 How AI-native growth teams build a self-improving content engine

 Most companies bolt AI onto an old workflow and call it productivity.
-The reframe: redesign the workflow as a recursive five-layer loop that gets smarter every Friday.
-Here's the loop we're running this blog through — sensor, policy, tool, quality gate, learning mechanism — and what's next in our self-improving process.
+The reframe: redesign the workflow as a recursive five-layer loop that gets smarter every Friday — sensor, policy, tool, quality gate, learning mechanism.
+Here's the loop we run this blog through.

 May 18, 2026